 People with diabetes are in special danger!
-As they lose protective feeling in legs, they should be very careful not to step on something when walking barefoot.
+As they lose protective feelings in their legs, they should be very careful not to step on something when walking barefoot.

-And then, if we put shoes in the same bins as everything else, about what kind of security are we talking?
+And then, if we put shoes in the same bins as everything else, what kind of security are we talking about?

-It is actually quite paradoxical that the airport area reserved for security might be the one that has the weak spot.
+It is actually quite paradoxical that the airport area reserved for security might be the one that has a weak spot.
 If diseases could indeed easily spread through airport security bins, wouldn’t the security personnel’s job be to prevent the possible terrorist attacks at this vulnerable part of our protective system?

 Airport security and shoes – the solution

 The solution is simple.
 Security screening trays should be frequently disinfected.
 Passengers touching them should use hand sanitizer or wash hands after use.
-Until screening of the shoes gets improved so that we don’t have to take them off when traveling, security officers should be treating those shoes not just as a potential threat for a metal detector, but also as a threat for public health.
+Until screening of the shoes gets improved so that we don’t have to take them off when traveling, security officers should be treating those shoes not just as a potential threat for a metal detector, but also as a threat to public health.

 As for Zagreb Airport (or any other, if it matters), it shouldn’t invest energy in communicating empty phrases with passengers to control possible negative PR but indeed train and educate their staff.
-Printing an A4 paper and gluing it to some dedicated bins is a minimal cost compared to potential health threats they are exposing their passengers to.
+Printing an A4 paper and gluing it to some dedicated bins is a minimal cost compared to the potential health threats they are exposing their passengers to.